 (i) to help students process what they are learning and experiencing;

 (ii) to motivate students to examine first impressions more critically and thoughtfully; and

 (iii) to ascertain whether there are any questions that students might want to explore more fully after they return in the fall.

-(3) Post-Internship Culminating Project (Optional): Following their internship experience, fellows have the option to enroll in a two-credit (graded) seminar Advanced Topics in International and Comparative Law and Legal Practice, where each student will produce a culminating project, such as a Note, fact-finding report, public presentation, or legislative proposal related to their summer internship.
+(3) Post-Externship Culminating Project (Optional): Following their externship experience, fellows have the option to enroll in a two-credit (graded) seminar Advanced Topics in International and Comparative Law and Legal Practice, where each student will produce a culminating project, such as a Note, fact-finding report, public presentation, or legislative proposal related to their summer externship.
 As part of the seminar, students will be encouraged to incorporate a comparative framework into their project, fitting into one of the two tracks of: Global to Local, or Private to Public.

 - Global to Local Track: Students engage an issue with global dimensions from different vantages—through a comparative frame that puts the global in conversation with the local in an applied manner.
 What are the global/local manifestations, dimensions and tensions of a particular issue or area of law; what is the interplay between the global and local?

 - Private to Public Track: Students examine what are the public dimensions of a particular issue or practice area of private international law.
 What overlap, conflicts and/or synergies exist between private and public international law and legal practice?